Washington State Council 2018 Officers

 President Carl Johnson

-I began my journey as a fly fisher in 1966 (wow almost 50 years ago) when I used my fly rod to toss flies instead of bait in the streams near my house in New Jersey.
+I began my journey as a fly fisher in 1966 (wow over 50 years ago) when I used my fly rod to toss flies instead of bait in the streams near my house in New Jersey.
 Over the years through job locations and travel I have fished in at least 15 of the states as well as Mexico.
 I belonged to fly fishing clubs in Tennessee, Louisiana and now Washington.
 I truly enjoy fishing streams and rivers for trout although I have been known to fish for anything that swims.
 In 2004 I joined the Council as Treasurer and added VP Westside in 2005.
 In 2006 I was elected to my first 3 year term as President.
-I am now in my third three year term, and hopefully last, as President.
+I am now in my fifth and final three year term as President.
 I am incredibly proud of how the members of the Council have made the Washington Fly Fishing Fair a growing success since 2007.
 It has been my pleasure to be part of the Board that has worked so hard to serve the fly-fishing community.

 Phone: (425) 308-6161

 1st VP-West Bill Wheeler